 - Fedora 21

 If you’re willing to do some manual configuration, PuppetDB can run on any Unix-like OS with JDK 1.7 or higher, including:

-- Nearly any Linux distribution (using vendor’s OpenJDK packages)
+- Nearly any Linux distribution (using Java 1.8)

-Your site’s puppet masters must be running Puppet 3.5.1 or later.
+Your site’s Puppet masters must be running Puppet 4.0.0 or later.
 You will need to connect your puppet masters to PuppetDB after installing it.
-If you wish to use PuppetDB with standalone nodes that are running puppet apply, every node must be running 3.5.1 or later.
+If you wish to use PuppetDB with standalone nodes that are running puppet apply, every node must be running 3.8.1 or later.

 Note about Puppet Enterprise

 - PuppetDB has been included in Puppet Enterprise since 3.0.0.
 Users of Puppet Enterprise 2.8 and below can use PuppetDB 1.1 as a separate package, and should visit the PuppetDB 1.1 documentation.